simma-ezio/Simha_V1/README.md

 ### 📜 License

-This project will use the MIT license (see LICENSE file).
+This project will use the  license (see LICENSE file).
 You are free to use, fork, and contribute under the terms of the license.

 ### 🤝 Contributions